-Any combination of the above fulfilling the basic skills requirements in math, reading, and writing.
+Any combination of the above fulfilling the basic skills requirements of algebra, reading, and writing.

-Completed applicant files (Admissions has your application, official transcripts, and test scores) will be processed as follows:
+- Completed applicant files (we have your application, transcripts, and test scores) will be processed as follows:

-Applicants not meeting the program's Phase 1 admission requirements will be sent an inactivation letter.
+Applicants not meeting the program's basic skill competencies requirements will be sent an admissions inactivation letter.

-Applicants meeting all Phase 1 Basic Skills requirements will be considered Physical Therapist Assistant 'Wait' students and will be able to take general education courses as required in Phase 1 of the program.
+Applicants meeting the program's basic skill competencies requirements will be considered Physical Therapist Assistant Wait students and will be able to take Phase I courses.

-Before applying to Phase 2 of the program, applicants must complete the following requirements.
+Before applying to Phase II of the program, applicants must complete the following requirements.

-One semester of high school physics with a grade “C” or better.
-A full year of high school physics is suggested, but not required.
+One semester of high school physics with a grade “C” or better is required.
+A full year of high school physics is suggested.